Why we promote the development and use of interoperability standards

 Through our sister institute EuroRec we are involved in a DigitalHealthEurope project , co-ordinated by i~HD member empirica, which is promoting the importance of interoperability across all stakeholders.

-DigitalHealthEurope is also developing a portal to explain what interoperability standards for the public, to go live in early 2021.
+DigitalHealthEurope has also developed a portal to explain interoperability standards to the public.
+This website went live early 2021.